-Congregate Meals and Meals On Wheels - 563-3657
+Congregate Meals and Meals On wheels - 563-3657

 Feb.
 4 — COOK’S CHOICE.

 Feb.
-7 — Cheesburger on whole wheat bun, potato salad, peas, strawberries and pineapple
+7 — Cheeseburger on whole wheat bun, potato salad, peas, strawberries and pineapple

 Feb.
 8 — Chicken and mushrooms, roasted red potatoes, asparagus, apple crisp.